imronuke/ADPRES/docs/install.md

 filename: install
 ---

-# Compiling the source codes
+# Building from source codes
 To compile ADPRES source codes you just need a Fortran compiler, that's it.
 We design ADPRES to be very portable, so it can be installed using any Fortran compiler.

-## Compiling in Ubuntu or other GNU-Linux based OS
+## Building in Ubuntu or other GNU-Linux based OS
 In Ubuntu, other GNU-Linux based OS or CYGWIN you can use either gfotran or Intel fortran to compile the source codes.
 You can install gfortran in Ubuntu OS by using this command in your computer's terminal

 ```